netxms/netxms-doc/admin/mobile-console.rst

 This section is to manage the notifications related to the connection status.

-  * :guilabel:`Notification behaviour`: defines which kind of action should trigger notifications to the user.
+  * :guilabel:`Notification behavior`: defines which kind of action should trigger notifications to the user.
 Possible options:
       * Never: ignore connection status
       * When connected: notify when connection is successful
       * When disconnected: notify when connection is unsuccessful
       * Always: notify either connection successful and connection unsuccessful
-  * :guilabel:`Toast notification`: provides connection notification via “toast” , behaviour is defined by “Notification behaviour”.<br />
+  * :guilabel:`Toast notification`: provides connection notification via “toast” , behavior is defined by “Notification behavior”.<br />
-  * :guilabel:`Icon notification`: provides connection notification via icon in the status bar, behaviour is defined by “Notification behaviour”.
+  * :guilabel:`Icon notification`: provides connection notification via icon in the status bar, behavior is defined by “Notification behavior”.

 Alarms
 ------